SumanthaKS-1/WishAll/README.md

 Overview
-WISHALL is a simple e-commerce application built using Flutter.
+NeoCart is a simple e-commerce application built using Flutter.
 The app allows users to browse products, search for items, view product details, and add items to the shopping cart.
 It features a bottom navigation bar with three sections: Home, Search, and Cart.

 Features
 Home Page: Displays a grid of products with images and names.